 Due to the lack of quantitative sequence-function datasets for enzymes, many efforts to evaluate and develop modeling algorithms have focused around sequence recovery as opposed to recapitulation of experimentally characterized effects.
 However, sequence recovery is a non-ideal metric as there are many mutations that are likely neutral or possibly beneficial to function.
 We aimed to address this by determining kinetic constants for a large number (>100) of enzyme mutants, enabling both the assessment and potential improvement of modeling algorithms to evaluate enzyme structure–function relationships.
 This dataset is the first step toward an enzyme database equivalent to ProTherm but relating enzyme sequence–function as opposed to protein sequence–thermostability.

-The enzyme chosen as the first entry to this dataset is ß-glucosidase B from (BglB), a family 1 glycoside hydrolase.
+The enzyme chosen as the first entry to this dataset is ß-glucosidase B from Paenibacillus polymyxa (BglB), a family 1 glycoside hydrolase.
 Family 1 glycoside hydrolases have been the subject of numerous structural and kinetic studies due to their importance as the penultimate step in cellular ligno-cellulose utilization.
 An X-ray crystal structure of BglB indicates that BglB follows a classical Koshland double-displacement mechanism in which E353 performs a nucleophilic attack on the anomeric carbon of the substrate’s glucose moiety.
 The leaving group is protonated by E164.
 A third active site residue, Y295, orients E353 for catalysis with a hydrogen bond.
 [Isorna] The protein structure and reaction scheme are provided in Figure 1.